Our Fisher & Paykel Appliance Review

 // Takeaways

-The biggest difference here to a standard dishwasher is obviously the double drawer.
-We find it to be super helpful and we love washing smaller batches of dishes - we really do love it and will easily use it again in future projects.
+The biggest difference here to a standard dishwasher is obviously the double pull-out basket.
+We find it to be super helpful and we love washing smaller batches of dishes.
+We really do recommend it, and would easily choose it again to use in future projects.

 // Bonus Cooler